UNIBS

 Dr. Mauro Massussi is an Interventional Cardiologist at Spedali Civili in Brescia, Italy.
 His clinical expertise includes coronary artery disease, structural heart disease, and transcatheter interventions.
 He is currently pursuing a PhD in Artificial Intelligence in Medicine and Innovation in Clinical Research and Methodology at the University of Brescia.
 Dr. Massussi’s research focuses on interventional cardiology and the application of deep learning in cardiovascular imaging.
 He actively contributes to scientific advancement through peer-reviewed publications, collaborative research, and participation in international conferences and clinical trials.

-Vanessa Porrini
+Dr Vanessa Porrini

 Dr in Neuroscience and Project Manager